raphasilvac/stop/README.md

 Stop
 ====

-A Simple stop game using nodejs and socket.io
+A Simple "stop" game, using nodejs and socket.io.